WestDRI/wgpages/content/plotly.md

 <!-- uv pip install kaleido   # to save PNG -->
 <!-- ``` -->

-With Plotly, you can work inside a Python shell, write into a script (and then run it), or run code inside a Jupyter Notebook (start with `jupyter notebook`).
+With Plotly, you can:
+1. work inside a Python shell,
+2. save your script into a *.py file and then run it, or
+3. run code inside a Jupyter Notebook (start a notebook with `jupyter notebook` or even better `jupyter lab`).

-Plotly supports a number of renderers.
-It will attempt to choose an appropriate renderer automatically.
+Plotly supports a number of renderers, and it will attempt to choose an appropriate renderer automatically (in my experience, not very successfully).
 You can examine the selected default renderer with:

 ```py
 import plotly.io as pio